-What is a GPA, and how do you do a GPA calculation?
+What is a grade point average, and how do you do a GPA calculation?

 If you are a high school student, you have a GPA, but nobody would blame you for not knowing exactly what it is or how it is determined.
 As you get closer to applying to college, you should understand what your GPA is and how to do a GPA calculation (it’s pretty simple).